sgherro/Exercises-cpp/PPM/README.md

 The program opens a PPM image whose name is given as argument on the command line file and creates an "upside down" version, that is, the first line at the top becomes the last at the bottom of the new image, the second becomes the penultimate and so on.
 Save the image in the PPM and plain PPM formats, described above, naming them "filename_flip.pgm" and "filename_flip_plain.pgm".
-Verify that the images are viewable in XnView.

 Exercise 3